 4. Clear definitions of important terms

 Keep in mind that the audience for information security policies is frequently non-technical.
-To avoid ambiguity, make sure that your ISPs are understandable for all users, with all important technical terms being clear and concise.
+To avoid ambiguity, make sure that your ISP is understandable for all users and explains important technical terms clearly and concisely.

 5. Realistic and comprehensible requirements

-Overly complex ISPs may be hard to implement.
+Overly complex ISPs may be difficult to implement.
 Therefore, you should develop ISPs that are realistic, comprehensible, and tailored to your organization’s specific needs.
-Be sure your ISP’s requirements are applicable to your organization’s cybersecurity strategy and that your employees have the means and skills to implement it.
+Be sure your ISP’s requirements are applicable to your organization’s cybersecurity strategy and that your employees have the means and skills to implement them.

 6. Regularly updated information

-To address modern cybersecurity trends and challenges, ISPs should be reviewed and updated regularly.
+To address modern cybersecurity trends and challenges, your ISP should be reviewed and updated regularly.
 Take note that issue-specific policies require more frequent updates, as technologies, security challenges, and other factors are constantly changing.

 7. Involvement of top management

-Without the support of your organization’s leaders, any ISP can fail.
-It’s your principals who hold the knowledge of your organization’s high-level security requirements and can help enforce ISPs among all employees.
+Without the support of your organization’s leaders, even the most well-conceived ISP can fail.
+Your principals are the ones who hold the knowledge of your organization’s high-level security requirements and can help enforce your ISP among all employees.

 8. Established reporting mechanisms

-An efficient information security policy should include clear guidelines for how employees report security incidents and suspected policy violations.
-This can help you identify and address security issues promptly, minimizing potential damage.
+An information security policy should include clear guidelines for how employees can efficiently report security incidents and policy violations.
+This can help you identify and address security issues promptly, minimizing any potential damage.

 9. Compliance with regulations

-ISPs must consider the requirements of relevant industry regulations and data privacy laws.
-Understanding these requirements helps your organization operate within legal bounds and implement proper measures to safeguard sensitive information.
+When creating an ISP, consider the requirements of the regulations and data privacy laws relevant to your industry.
+Understanding these requirements ensures that your organization is operating within legal bounds and that you have implemented the proper measures to safeguard sensitive information.

 10. Alignment with business needs

-The policy should strike a balance between robust security and enabling efficient business processes.
-Each policy should reflect your organization’s risk profile and align with its overall security strategy.
-Therefore, efficient ISPs prioritize protecting your most valuable assets and mitigating the risks most relevant to your operations.
+ISPs should strike a balance between robust security and efficient business processes.
+Your policy should reflect your organization’s risk profile and align with your overall security strategy.
+An effective ISP protects your most valuable assets and mitigates the risks most relevant to your operations.

-Let’s now move to IT security policy examples to implement in your organization.
+Let’s now look at some information security policy examples that you can implement in your organization.

-If you choose the first option, you can stick to the information security policies outlined by NIST:
+If you go with the first option, we recommend you refer to the information security policies outlined by NIST [PDF]:

 Because ISPs are mostly high-level documents, organizations also typically develop standards, guidelines, and procedures to simplify their implementation: